cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/system/futuresystemsuse.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 You can change the comment of an key by modifying the public key file.
-For example, Ada Lovelace wishes to replace an unimformative comment with her email address.
+For example, Ada Lovelace wishes to replace an uninformative comment with her email address.
 She would execute the following::